-Personal remittances from overseas Filipino Workers (OFWs) reached a whopping $2.7 billion during the first quarter of 2016, or 1.4% higher than the previous year, as per the Bangko Sentral ng Pilipinas (BSP).
+Personal remittances from overseas Filipino Workers (OFWs) reached a whopping $2.7 billion during the first quarter of 2016, or 1.4% higher than the previous year, per the Bangko Sentral ng Pilipinas (BSP).

 Hard-working Filipinos overseas who subsidize for their loved ones’ needs and wants deserve more than just salute and recognition.
-Every centavo they send also equates to their blood, sweat, and tears.
+Every centavo they send also equates to blood, sweat, and tears.
 That is why when remitting money, OFWs should opt for means that are secure, convenient, and cost-efficient.

 Aside from conventional remittance facilities (ie., Western Union and Moneygram) where you can send and receive money outright, what’s the cheapest way to send money to the Philippines?
 Here are options for OFWs to remit cash to their loved ones back home.

 Philippine banks now offer remittance accounts for the convenience of OFWs.
 This enables Filipino families to receive money through banks’ remittance partners.
 This type of account also serves as a savings account, which can also accrue interest over time.
 Here are some financial products from prominent banks that you can trust:

 ✓ UCPB U-Remit